No. Graduates of all majors are welcome to apply.

 Most large tech companies will begin recruiting in Fall, some as early as July, but mostly late August/September.
 Smaller to mid-size companies will usually start in Winter beginning as early as December/January.

-Once you have identified your target companies, we recommend you visit their career/university pages to find the internship postings, most of them have deadlines that you should not miss.
-If you do not see a posting, set up email notifications through their website so you are alerted right away and can apply as soon as the position is posted.
+Once you have identified your target companies, we recommend you visit their career/university pages to find the internship postings, since most of them have deadlines that you should not miss.
+If you do not see a posting, set up email notifications through their website and on job sites like LinkedIn, so you are alerted right away and can apply as soon as the position is posted.

 Regardless of when you apply, the most important thing is to make sure you meet the application deadline, if any.
-We recommend you submit your application at least one week prior to the deadline listed.
+We recommend you submit your application within the first two weeks of the position being posted, and at least one to two weeks prior to the deadline listed.

 If you see an internship postings on a company’s website, and you are confident with your application materials, we recommend you apply as soon as possible.
-Please also pay careful attention on the postings to see whether there is a deadline to apply, and plan to apply at least one week prior to that deadline.
+Please also pay careful attention on the postings to see whether there is a deadline to apply, and plan to apply at least one to two weeks prior to that deadline.

 For larger companies, anyone you talk to will likely direct you to apply on the company website, including the recruiter.
 It will not be harmful to do both.
 However, another way is to reach out to your current contacts at the company, if you have any, to see if they are able to make a referral before you submit your online application.
 This way, some job sites may allow you to include the employee’s name as your referral.
 Even better, your contact may send your information to their seniors or managers, which will help you in the entire process and increase your chances for being invited for interviews.